The energy of a deterministic Loewner chain: Reversibility and interpretation via SLE$_{0+}$: Comments

 \subsection{Conformal restriction}

-In this subsection we study the variation of the energy of a given curve when the domain varies (this is similar to the conformal restriction-type ideas initiated in \cite {lawler2003conformal} in the SLE-framework).
+In this subsection we study the variation of the energy of a given curve when the domain varies (this is similar to the conformal restriction-type ideas initiated in \cite {lawler2003conformal} in the SLE-framework, similar computations can be also found in the Section 9.3 of \cite{Dub{\'e}dat2007commutation}).
 Let $K$ be a compact hull at positive distance to $0$.
 The simply connected domain $H_K : = \m{H} \backslash K$ coincides with $\m{H}$ in the neighborhoods of $0$ and $\infty$.
 Let $\g \subset \m{H}$ be a finite energy curve connecting $0$ and $\infty$, driven by $W$ with centered flow $(f_t)$, and assumed to be at positive distance to $K$.

 \begin{prop} The energy of $\g$ in $(\m{H},0 ,\infty)$ and in $(H_K, 0 , \infty)$ differ by

 where $\psi_0$ is the conformal equivalence $H_K\rar \m{H}$ fixing $0,\infty$ and $\psi_0(z)$ being normalized as $z +O(1)$ near $\infty$; $m^l(A, B; \m{H})$ is the measure of Brownian loops in $\m{H}$ intersecting both $A$ and $B$ for $A,B \subset \m{H}$. \end{prop}